-SNMPv3 Privacy Secret
+SNMP v3 Privacy Secret

 Pass phrase or password used for SNMPv3 Get request.
 This string can be composed of printable characters with the exception of colon, tab, double quote, and question mark.
-The entry must be from eight to 64 characters.
+Note: The entry must be 8 or more characters but not more than 64.

-SNMPv3 Trap Target Addresses
+SNMP v3 Trap Target Addresses